Mexicana de Aviación (1921–2010): The Jet Age: 1960s

 In the 1960s, four De Havilland Comet 4C jets were bought: one is currently being restored by the Seattle Museum of Flight.
 The Comets' arrival saw Mexicana join the jet age on July 4, 1960, with a flight from Mexico City to Los Angeles.
 Despite its use of advanced aircraft, the competition was stiff, and by the late 1960s, the company faced bankruptcy.
 Amid the difficulties, the airline received its first Boeing 727-100.
 In 1967, the airline was serving six destinations in the U.S. including Corpus Christi, Dallas and San Antonio in Texas as well as Chicago, Los Angeles and Miami, and was also flying internationally to Havana, Cuba and Kingston and Montego Bay in Jamaica.

-The financial situation brought about a change in the airline's administration and on January 15, 1968, Mexican Crescencio Ballesteros, took over as chairman.
+The financial situation brought about a change in the airline's administration and on January 15, 1968, Mexican Crescencio Ballesteros took over as chairman.
 Manuel Sosa de la Vega was appointed as president and CEO.
 The new management team's strategic plan soon saw the airline recover financially.

 Despite its revival, 1969 was a difficult year for the airline as it lost two Boeing 727s.
-The first was in bad weather en route Mexico City to Monterrey; the second was flying between Chicago and Mexico City.
+The first was in bad weather in a flight from Mexico City to Monterrey; the second was flying between Chicago and Mexico City.

 1970s

 In 1971, Mexicana started flights to Luis Muñoz Marín International Airport in San Juan, Puerto Rico – a route it would maintain for more than 25 years without interruption - (mainly from Mexico City, for a period the airline flew the routing San Juan-Mérida-Mexico City and vice versa), and to Denver, Colorado.
 The jet fleet kept expanding and eventually consisted of 19 jets, the largest jet fleet in Latin America at the time.
 They also started a flight simulator service with a 727 simulator at their hub in Mexico City International Airport.
 By this time Mexicana had the largest fleet of 727s outside the USA.

-For its 50th Anniversary, Mexicana de Aviacion was given a monument for being the First Airline of Mexico.
+For its 50th anniversary, Mexicana de Aviacion was given a monument for being the First Airline of Mexico.
 After 2010 the monument has been a symbol of Aviacion in Mexico and to all of the Fallen Airlines that once served the country.